5 Types of Social Engineering Attacks and How to Prevent Them

 Baiting

-As its name implies, baiting attacks use a false promise to pique a victim’s greed or curiosity.
-They lure users into a trap that steals their personal information or inflicts their systems with malware.
+As its name suggests, baiting attacks start off with a false promise, aiming to pique a victim’s greed or curiosity.
+Following this, they cunningly lure users, leading them into a trap that either siphons off their personal information or subjects their systems to malware.

 Also read: How to Keep your Social Media Accounts Safe from Hackers